yce6db/spsatuva.github.io/_posts/2016-10-28-sigma-pi-sigma-symposium-16.md

 featured-img:
 ---

+All abstracts from this event can be found [here](http://www.faculty.virginia.edu/spsuva/events/abstracts_Symposium_2016.pdf).
 We would like to congratulate the following students for their outstanding performance:

 ### Talks:
 - 1st place: Jesse Han